nodejs/node/CONTRIBUTING.md

 change over time.
 The first impression you give to a new contributor never does.

-Nits (requests for small changes that are not essential) are fine, but try to avoid stalling the pull request.
-Most nits can typically be fixed by the Node.js Collaborator landing the pull request but they can also be an opportunity for the contributor to learn a bit more about the project.
+Nits (requests for small changes that are not essential) are fine, but try to avoid stalling the Pull Request.
+Most nits can typically be fixed by the Node.js Collaborator landing the Pull Request but they can also be an opportunity for the contributor to learn a bit more about the project.

 It is always good to clearly indicate nits when you comment: e.g.